rohan843/GameRecommenderEngine/README.md

 > Running the command `nodemon app.js` will start the DB Modify Server.
 It will run at `http://localhost:4000/`.
 The port used here is port 4000.
 To change this port, refer to the sub section on [.env And Config Modifications](#env-and-config-modifications).

+If no ports were modified, the website will be available at `http://localhost:3000/`.
+The 3000 here refers to the port of Web Server.
+If it was modified, replace it with the appropriate port.

 ### .env And Config Modifications

 There are 3 config files, as follows: